-Name Description create open stage GroupId The user's group identifier.
+Name Description creat e open stage AuthorizedCaller Whether or not the request is from an authorized caller.
+These requests cannot be delayed or denied by the site policy.
+Y Y Y BitFileID The unique identifier for the file.
+N/A Y Y ClientConnectId The end client's connection UUID.
+Y Y Y RealmId The HPSS realm identifier for the user.
+Y Y Y GroupId The user's group identifier.
 Y Y Y HostAddr Socket information for originating host.
 Y Y Y OpenInfo Open file status flag (Oflag).
 N/A Y N/A StageInfo Information specific to stage (flags, length, offset, and storage level).
 N/A N/A Y UserId The user's identifier.
-Y Y Y

-Each Gatekeeping Service API will then call the appropriate Site Interface passing along the information pertaining to the request.
-If the request had AuthorizedCaller set to TRUE, then the Site "Stat" Interface will be called (gk_site_CreateStats, gk_site_OpenStats, gk_site_StageStats) and the Site Interface will not be permitted to return any errors on these requests.
+Y Y Y the Site Interface will not be permitted to return any errors on these requests.
 Otherwise, if AuthorizedCaller is set to FALSE, then the normal Site Interface will be called (gk_site_Create, gk_site_Open, gk_site_Stage) and the Site Interface will be allowed to return no error or return an error to either retry the request later or deny the request.
 When the request is being completed or aborted, the appropriate Site Interface will be called (gk_site_CreateComplete, gk_site_StageComplete).
 Examples of when a request gets aborted are when the Core Server goes DOWN or when the user application is aborted.